-This division consists of a comprehensive range of products for treatment of metabolicdisorders and central nervous system illnesses and covers therapy areas likehypothyroidism vertigo depression and migraine.
+This Division consists of a comprehensive range of products for treatment of metabolicdisorders and central nervous system illnesses and covers therapy areas likehypothyroidism vertigo depression and migraine.
 The key brands in this division areThyronorm (thyroid preparations) Vertin (antivertigo) Prothiaden (antidepressant) andInderal (migraine prophylaxis).
 Some of these enjoy market leadership positions* in theirrespective therapeutic areas.

-This segment grew by 7.6% during the year.
+This Business Unit grew by 15.3% during the year.
 The growth was mainly driven byThyronorm which retains flagship position* in its segment.

 - Central Nervous System

 (iii) GenNext and Vaccines Division

-This division includes therapy areas including Pain Management and Vitamins.
+This Division includes the therapy areas of Pain Management and Vitamins.
 It comprisesmulti-specialty drugs and applications and is primarily aimed at general physicians.
-Thekey brands include Brufen (pain killer) Duvadilan (peripheral vasodilator) Zolfresh(sleep management) Arachitol (Vitamin D preparations) and Digecaine (antacidanaesthetic).
+Thekey brands include Brufen (pain killer) Duvadilan (peripheral vasodilator) Zolfresh(sleep management) Arachitol Nano (Vitamin D preparations) and Digecaine (antacidanaesthetic).

-The Company has licensing arrangement with Bharat Biotech India Limited to marketvaccines in immunology segment.
-The key brands in vaccine portfolio are Influvac(Influenza vaccine) Enteroshield (typhoid vaccine) and Rotasure (rotavirus diarrheavaccine).
+The Company has a licensing arrangement with Bharat Biotech India Limited to marketvaccines in immunology segment.
+The key brands in vaccine portfolio are Influvac(influenza vaccine) Enteroshield (typhoid vaccine) and Rotasure (rotavirus diarrheavaccine).